Walker21122008/CPT-Hasini-And-Ambrose/README.md

 #### Here are the components we decided to use for our design
 - 4x DC motors
 - A push button Switch
-- 6x LED
 - 6x Photoresistor light sensor(LDR)
-- 2x Ultrasonic Sound Distance Sensor
+- 2x HC-SR04 Ultrasonic Sound Distance Sensor
-- 6x  0.22uF capacitors
+- 6x  0.22uF Tantalum Capacitor
 - 6x 200 Ohm Resistors
 - 2x L293D H-Bridge

 > Our circuit is shown in the picture below.
 We use a program called Cirkit Designer.
 We use it for our designing process because it has a better visual UI and more simple controls, allowing us to identify issues and make changes quickly.
 Later, we used this as our guide for the physical building process.
 <img width="2880" height="2304" alt="Cheng 2 0 - top view (1)" src="https://github.com/user-attachments/assets/f01c1e03-4ab8-401d-8c73-4447c4af56fd" />